 While recent growth in green bonds has been impressive, some observers fear the asset class is entering a ‘valley of death’ (Lazarova 2016), as investors with an appetite for green debt become satiated.
 There is also a concern that metrics for communicating ‘greenness’ – both environmental benefits and the risk that those benefits will not be achieved – are not sufficiently developed or standardized to scale the market as its proponents envision.
 One way this challenge to scale manifests is unevenness in the use of green bonds across different jurisdictions and industries.
 This unevenness is due, in part, to variations in pre-and-post-issuance reporting of intended/actual use of either proceeds or environmental benefits achieved.
-This means that various actors throughout the investment process don’t receive sufficient information on the environmental risks that are commodified in green bonds (see Tripathy, 2017).
-The following paper examines how risks, both environmental and financial, are quantified, communicated, combined, and distributed throughout the green bond value chain, focusing especially on environmental certification and credit ratings as twinned practices of risk evaluation.
+This means that various actors throughout the investment process don’t necessarily receive sufficient information on the environmental risks that are commodified in green bonds (see Tripathy, 2017).
+This paper examines how risks, both environmental and financial, are quantified, communicated, combined, and distributed throughout the green bond value chain, focusing especially on environmental certification and credit ratings as twinned practices of risk evaluation.
 It contrasts the degree to which these evaluation practices are commensurable, and so intelligible, to different actors throughout the value chain.
 To demonstrate the way that financial and environmental risks are originated, partitioned, distributed, and held, the article offers a visual schematic of risk creation and transfer over the life of a green bond.
 The schematic highlights the moments at which environmental and financial risk diverge or must be sutured together.
-These moments represent opportunities to commoditize these increasingly inseparable risks in a financial form.
+These moments represent opportunities to commodify these increasingly inseparable risks in a financial form.
 They also complicate matters for buyers who are unused to evaluating environmental criteria or who face regulatory definitions of fiduciary responsibility that make the incorporation of ESG criteria into investment decisions challenging.

 Conceptually, the article starts with the supposition that all financial products represent quantified and priced risk, partitioned and rendered fungible through specific practices up and down the value chain (Dean 1998).
 That risk is then communicated through key indicators and transferred to others by public reporting on the ‘green’ components of a given bond and contractual arrangements, from standard underwriting and bookrunning to post-issuance green auditing.
 These social artifacts and their practice comprise the infrastructure of risk in green debt: environmental risks are packaged with financial risks in any given green bond, creating different practices whereby risk is transferred to different sets of actors.